algomo/knowledge-base/docs/docs/tools/Products Tool.md

 ### Search

-Once you know what kind of product you’re after, you can search for products from your store.
-Simply ask the chatbot about it.
-It will help you find the right product and provide you with detailed information about it.
+Identify your desired product with ease.
+Just inquire with the chatbot, and it will assist in locating the right product, offering detailed insights.

 <video controls width="100%">
   <source src="/media/search.mp4" type="video/mp4" />
 </video>

-#### Filters and sorting
+#### Filters and Sorting

-Users can leverage filters in order to discover what types of products are available, narrow down the search and find exactly what they are looking for.

-By default, two properties are available as filters: price range and availability.
-You can also add custom filters (see [Customisation](#customisation) section).

-Additionally, users can sort the results by price.
+Discover and narrow down product options using filters.
+Default filters include price range and availability, with the option to add custom filters for a refined search experience.
+Users can also sort results by price.

 ### Comparison